MrMiner-org/TheMinerzCoin/doc/policy/packages.md

-*Rationale*: Packages are intended for incentive-compatible fee-bumping: transaction B is a "legitimate" fee-bump for transaction A only if B is a descendant of A and has a *higher* feerate than A. We want to prevent "parents pay for children" behavior; fees of parents should not help their children, since the parents can be mined without the child.   generally, if transaction A is not needed in order for transaction B to be mined, A's fees cannot help B. In a child-with-parents package, simply excluding any parent transactions that meet feerate requirements individually is sufficient to ensure this.
+*Rationale*: Packages are intended for incentive-compatible fee-bumping: transaction B is a "legitimate" fee-bump for transaction A only if B is a descendant of A and has a *higher* feerate than A. We want to prevent "parents pay for children" behavior; fees of parents should not help their children, since the parents can be mined without the child.
+More generally, if transaction A is not needed in order for transaction B to be mined, A's fees cannot help B. In a child-with-parents package, simply excluding any parent transactions that meet feerate requirements individually is sufficient to ensure this.

-*Rationale*: We must not allow a low-feerate child to prevent its parent from being accepted; fees of children should not negatively impact their parents, since they are not necessary for the parents to be mined.  generally, if transaction B is not needed in order for transaction A to be mined, B's fees cannot harm A. In a child-with-parents package, simply validating parents individually first is sufficient to ensure this.
+*Rationale*: We must not allow a low-feerate child to prevent its parent from being accepted; fees of children should not negatively impact their parents, since they are not necessary for the parents to be mined.
+More generally, if transaction B is not needed in order for transaction A to be mined, B's fees cannot harm A. In a child-with-parents package, simply validating parents individually first is sufficient to ensure this.